krakend/krakend-documentation/configuration/flexible-config.md

 {{ include "partial_file_name.txt" }}
 ```

 **The content inside the partial template is not parsed**, and is inserted *as is* in plain text.
 The file is assumed to live inside the directory defined in `FC_PARTIALS` and can have any name and extension.
+Filenames referenced are **case sensitive**, and although your host operating system might work with case insensitive files (e.g.: A docker volume on Mac), when copied to a Docker image not respecting the case will fail.

 #### Include and process a sub-template
 While the `include` is only meant to paste the content of a plain text file, the `template` gives you all the power of Go templating ([documentation](https://golang.org/pkg/text/template/)).
 The syntax is as follows: